June 8, 2017 (Updated: May 4, 2023)

 Don’t let your online customer service initiatives stop with your blog.
 Incorporate them into your social strategy to give customers a reliable experience and benefit from clients willing to pay up to 21% more for excellent service.

 Providing customer service via Facebook and Twitter gives clients the chance for real-time feedback and meaningful engagement.
 If you offer quick responses and help customers resolve issues in a reasonable amount of time, you’ll also build trust and ensure that your brand stays relevant on social media.

 Of course, not all customer service involves solving problems or responding to questions.
 Your customer service strategy for Facebook, Twitter, and your other main social channels should also include informing followers about upcoming specials, timely promotions, and new products and services.
 With such a comprehensive, customer-oriented social plan, you can also boost sales while keeping your followers in the loop.

 If you aren’t convinced that it’s worthwhile to spend the necessary time and resources to establish an effective customer service strategy, make sure you understand the true potential of good customer service.
-About 70 percent of people prefer to spend money with businesses that offer great customer service, and many of them become repeat customers.
-Generating sales from new prospects has just a 5 to 20 percent chance of success, while you have a 60 to 70 percent chance of getting repeat business from existing customers.
+About 70% of people prefer to spend money with businesses that offer great customer service, and many of them become repeat customers.
+Generating sales from new prospects has just a 5% to 20% chance of success, while you have a 60% to 70% chance of getting repeat business from existing customers.
 You could streamline your sales cycle substantially just by offering great customer service.